A Neural Entity Coreference Resolution Review: Anaphoric Constraints

 The grammatical role of entities in subject position are more important than those in object position and as a result this behaviour translates to the mentions in subsequent positions.
 This is based on the salience hierarchy theory by \cite{Hajicova:1982:RHA:991813.991830}.

-Entities that have been repeatedly mentioned in the document or have been the focused on in prior discourse are more likely to be continue to be treated in the same way and therefore have a higher priority of being the referent.
+Entities that have been repeatedly mentioned in the document, or have been focused on in prior discourse, are more likely to continue being treated the same way and therefore have a higher priority of being the referent.